amitp-ai/Machine_Learning_Andrew_Ng/readme.md

-### This repo contains all my assignments for Andrew Ng's Machine Learning Course at Stanford (through Coursera)
+### This repo contains all my assignments for Andrew Ng's Machine Learning Course at Stanford (through Coursera) (Fall 2016)

 - Using Octave (it's open source version of Matlab)